Viatorus/emio/docs/API.md

 Use `is_scanner_v<Type>` to check if a type is scannable.

 A scanner exists of one optional function `validate` and two mandatory functions `parse` and `scan`.
-If `validate` is not present, `parse` must validate the scan string.
+If `validate` is not present, `parse` must validate the format string.

 A custom scanner for the class `foo` could be implemented like this: